Azure/azure-sdk-for-js/sdk/identity/identity-spa/README.md

     redirectUri
   });

+	// Activates the credential if a redirection has already been fulfilled. await credential.onPageLoad();

+  const client = new ServiceBusClient(serviceBusEndpoint, credential);

+	// Service clients should expose their scopes. const scopes = client.scopes;

   try {
-    // If the redirection has already happened, client authentication will work. const client = new KeyClient(vaultUrl, credential);
+    // If the redirection has already happened, client authentication will work. const sender = client.createSender(queueName);
+    await sender.sendMessages({ body: messageBody });
   } catch(e) {
-    // If the redirection needs to happen, getToken will throw a `AuthenticationRequiredError` error. if (e.name === "AuthenticationRequiredError") {
+    // If the redirection needs to happen,
+		// getToken will throw an `AuthenticationRequiredError` error. if (e.name === "AuthenticationRequiredError") {
-      // Interactive authentication will happen via redirection once the authenticate() method is called. await credential.authenticate(scope);
+      // Interactive authentication will happen via redirection once the authenticate() method is called. await credential.authenticate(scopes);
     }
   }
 }